justadudewhohacks/opencv4nodejs/ISSUE_TEMPLATE.md

 <!--

-If you are issue is not related to installing opencv4nodejs, go ahead deleting the following sections and describe your issue.
+If your issue is not related to installing opencv4nodejs, go ahead deleting the following sections and describe your issue.

 -->